 You can also adjusts the vertical exaggeration of the surface.
 As an example, if the easting and northing are in meters and the elevation in feet, a vertical exaggeration of 0.305 would produce a true (unexaggerated) surface.

-View parameters can be controlled by sliders or edited directly in text box.
-It's possible to enter values which are out of slider's range (and it will adjust then).
+View parameters can be controlled by sliders or edited directly in the text boxes.
+It is possible to enter values which are out of slider's range (and it will then adjust to the new range).

 The top half of the panel has drawing style options.
 Surface can be drawn as a wire mesh or using filled polygons (most realistic).
 You can set draw mode to coarse (fast display mode), fine (draws surface as filled polygons with fine resolution) or both (which combines coarse and fine mode).
 Additionally set coarse style to wire to draw the surface as wire mesh (you can also choose color of the wire) or surface to draw the surface using coarse resolution filled polygons.
 This is a low resolution version of the polygon surface style.
 E.g. surface is drawn as a wire mesh if you set mode to coarse and style to wire.
 Note that it differs from the mesh drawn in fast display mode because hidden lines are not drawn.
 To draw the surface using filled polygons, but with wire mesh draped over it, choose mode both and style wire.
 Beside mode and style you can also choose style of shading used for the surface.
 Gouraud style draws the surfaces with a smooth shading to blend individual cell colors together, flat draws the surfaces with flat shading with one color for every two cells.
 The surface appears faceted.